przelewy24/p24-mobile-lib-ios/README.md

 ### Adding dependencies

-Library files(`libP24.a`, `P24.h`) should be added to the project.
+Library files (`libP24.a`, `P24.h`) should be added to the project.
 In order to add them, perform the following:

 - select „File → Add Files To” in Xcode
-- select the folder containing  the library (katalog lib)
+- select the folder containing the library
 - select option „Copy items into destination folder (if needed)”
 - select option „Create groups for any added folders”
 - in the field „Add to targets” select all the elements to which a library can be added

 Make sure that the Target settings have been updated properly.
 File `libP24.a` should be added automatically in the field „Link Binary With Libraries”, bookmark „Build Phases”.
-In order to add it, perform the following:
+In order to check that, perform the following:

 - select project in “Project Navigator”
 - select the Target in which the library is to be used